top of page

 Image 9-22-23 at 7.27 PM (1).jpg

-Families can drop off their little ones in the nursery to be cared for by our volunteers on Communion Sudnays.
+Families can drop off children up to 3 years old in the nursery to be cared for by our volunteers on Communion Sundays.
 It is located across from the church office on the main floor.

 **The Nursery is always open and available for use.
 Livestream of the worship service is available in the Nursery!
 (Click HERE for more details on Nursery care).